REGISTRAR PROPOSES LICENCE REVOCATION AND ISSUES IMMEDIATE SUSPENSION ORDER

-In September 2023, the CMRAO became aware of concerning allegations about a licensed condominium manager’s involvement in a condominium corporation’s reserve fund investments.
-In response to these allegations the CMRAO conducted an inspection.
+In response to concerning allegations about a licensed condominium manager’s involvement in handling a condominium corporation’s money, the CMRAO conducted an inspection.

-After reviewing the results of the inspection, the Registrar has issued a notice of proposal to revoke Mr. Berger’s General Licence and has ordered the immediate suspension of this licence.
+After reviewing the results of the inspection, the Registrar has issued a notice of proposal to revoke Ms. Cabraja’s Limited Licence and has ordered the immediate suspension of her licence.
+The Registrar previously refused to renew the Condominium Management Provider Licence of New City for failing to meet the prescribed requirements of the licence.

 What is a notice of proposal to revoke or suspend?